 The Massachusetts School Building Authority (MSBA) divides its process into eight separate modules.
 We completed Module 5, Funding the Project, in the summer of 2021 when Andover voters approved project funding at the 2021 Annual Town Meeting and at the polls.
 In addition, the West Elementary/Shawsheen Preschool Building Committee authorized the extension of contracts for the Owners’ Project Manager (PMA Consultants) and the architect (SMMA) and authorized the entry of a contract with Gilbane Building Company as the construction manager.
 The Town also entered into a final Project Funding Agreement with MSBA which sets the terms for reimbursement by MSBA of a portion of approved project costs.

 Andover’s share of project expenses is being funded through what is referred to as a debt exclusion to Proposition 2 ½.
 This debt exclusion was approved by Andover voters at the June 5, 2021, Annual Town Meeting and at the polls on June 15, 2021.
 With this debt exclusion, there will be an increase in property taxes in excess of the limits in Proposition 2 ½ for the 30-year term of the borrowing to fund the project.
-The borrowing for the West El/Shawsheen project is estimated to result in a tax increase of $24.84 on the average annual single family tax bill in Fiscal Year 2023; $213.27 in Fiscal Year 2024; and $401.71 in Fiscal Year 2025 and for the remaining years of borrowing.
+The borrowing for the West El/Shawsheen project resulted in a tax increase of $22 on the average annual single family tax bill in Fiscal Year 2023; the estimated increase is $265 for Fiscal Year 2024; and $448 for Fiscal Year 2025.

 Yes.
 A redistricting plan will be developed as the West Elementary project nears completion and likely will go into effect at the beginning of the 2025-2026 school year.
 As part of its enrollment projections, MSBA understands that the district will need to redraw elementary school attendance areas to address current and projected overcrowding at several of the district’s other elementary schools.
 Several APS elementary schools are currently at capacity, requiring the conversion of non-instructional spaces to instructional purposes to support student needs.
 Students will be redistricted to the new West Elementary in order to relieve the overcrowding at the other four elementary schools.
 The redistricting will also enable us to eliminate Sanborn Elementary School’s modular classrooms, which are well beyond the end of their useful life.